binkley/modern-java-practices/README.md

   sections
 - Batect: Remove support for Batect as the author has archived that project.
   Please use _Earthly_ for local containerized builds.
+  I'll be researching other options, and updating to show those and examples.
   Advice remains the same: Run your local build in a container for reproducibility, and have CI do the same to exactly repeat your local builds.